Which Mini Acoustic Guitar is Right For Me?

-New to 2016 is the FDS Nomad Mini-Saturn from Faith Guitars.
+Next up is the Faith FDNMG Nomad Mini Neptune Electro Acoustic Guitar from Faith Guitars.
 For those of you who may not be familiar with Faith guitars, they were founded in 2002 by British master luthier, Patrick James Eggle.

 Faith guitars are are all classic British design and since 2002 have been making a strong presence among players.
-The FDS Nomad Mini-Saturn is faiths entry into the 3/4 size guitar market and follows the LX1E approach more so then that of the GS Mini offered from Taylor.
+The FDNMG Nomad Mini Neptune is faiths entry into the 3/4 size guitar market and follows the LX1E approach more so then that of the GS Mini offered from Taylor.
 The result is a cheaper, more ergonomic guitar with no fills.

-- Solid Spruce/Mahogany construction is designed to sound better and better with age
+- Solid Mahogany construction is designed to sound better and better with age

-- The Headstock design, Indian Rosewood fingerboard and Faith 'F' inlay are very nice touches
+- Indian Rosewood fingerboard and Faith 'F' inlay are very nice touches

 - This guitar plays really well, has a proper 2-way truss rod for neck adjustments and overall feels very comfortable